csernac0/ml_pipeline/README.md

 ## Prerequisites
 1. python 3.8
 2. Kaggle **API** credentials: To use the Kaggle API, sign up for a Kaggle account at https://www.kaggle.com.
-Then go to the 'Account' tab of your user profile (https://www.kaggle.com/username/account) and select 'Create API Token'.
+Then go to the ```Account``` tab of your user profile (https://www.kaggle.com/username/account) and select 'Create API Token'.
 This will trigger the download of kaggle.json, a file containing your API credentials.
   For further documentation please visit: **https://github.com/Kaggle/kaggle-api**
 3. Generate a **.env** file with the previous kaggle.json file.
 This file must be saved at this level.
         ```bash